 This product was recently called “AX7,” and was the Enterprise-level ERP system that provided a wide variety of features and functions around financials, ordering, budget, inventory management, manufacturing production and scheduling.
 This is not software for the faint of heart, but if you have a robust business to manage, this is a seriously viable option.
 For customers interested in deploying AX, xRM can provide a referral to companies that specialize in the installation and configuration of this system.

-Microsoft Dynamics 365 Enterprise Pricing
+Microsoft Dynamics 365 Pricing for Enterprise Edition

 The pricing for this suite of applications is a little complicated, but the objective of Microsoft is to provide a wide array of choices for various companies, and also to allow customers to grow into the full set of functions as needed.
 At the same time, they have created “Plan” based pricing, which is an attractive option for companies that do need more than one application.

-Microsoft Dynamics 365 Enterprise Edition App Pricing
+Microsoft Dynamics 365 Pricing of Enterprise Edition Apps

 - Sales – $95